-This said the guide is not a procedures manual; it is a technical reference manual.
+The guide is not a procedures manual; it is a technical reference manual.
 The content will not provide instruction on how to fly the B737.
 Rather it provides a detailed study of each system and provides information explaining the relationship between systems.

-Pocket Reference - PFD/ND Flags, FMC Messages
+Pocket Reference - PFD / ND Flags and FMC Messages

 Enter the pocket reference guide.
 This small and very handy leaflet guide outlines all the PFD, ND flags and FMC messages providing a brief description of the flag displayed.
 The pocket reference is sold separately to the cockpit companion.
 It's size is 10 cm x 5 cm.

 Written by an Aviator for Aviators (real or virtual)

 The cockpit companion, written by an aviator for aviators, is very concise, easy to read and understand.
 As with its sister companion, the FMC Guide, it’s a high quality production.

 If your serious about how you fly your simulator or are developing your own simulator project, the Cockpit Companion is certainly a must have in your training material.

 The guide that is most relevant to the B737NG is titled: The 737 NG Cockpit Companion 600/-700/-800/-BBJ & BBJ 2

 It can be purchased from Leading Edge Publishing.

 I will be reviewing another of Bill Bulfer's text in the near future - FMC Guide